1212861481

 The Jane & Leonard Korman Respiratory Institute and the Division of Pulmonary, Allergy and Critical Care Medicine at Thomas Jefferson University in Philadelphia house an outstanding fellowship program in Pulmonary & Critical Care Medicine.
 This program has a long-standing tradition of excellence and a reputation for graduating superior clinicians, outstanding educators, and innovative researchers.
 The program is supported by the Sidney Kimmel Medical College, established in 1824, and is one of the largest private medical colleges in the United States.

-Armed with a new partnership with National Jewish Health (Denver), new facilities, a growing faculty and staff, new research space, and expanding training opportunities, we aim not only to prepare qualified individuals as proficient clinicians with critical rigor, but to tailor training to fit candidate needs to ensure success in any career path of their choice.
-We understand medicine will not advance without discovery through research, and this justifies our renewed interest in providing trainees exposure to a strong clinical trials enterprise and translational research experiences to enhance scholarship and chances for success in academia.
-Accordingly, fellows will be trained to critically review scientific literature as well as design and execute clinical and/or translational research.
+Armed with new facilities, a growing faculty and staff, new research space, and expanding training opportunities, we aim to prepare fellows as proficient clinicians and to tailor training to ensure success in any career path.
+We understand medicine will not advance without discovery through research, and this amplifies our interest in providing trainees exposure to a strong clinical research experience to enhance scholarship and chances for success in academia.

 By the end of the training period, fellows will be skilled in: